timoalireza/Vett/docs/CLERK_SETUP.md

 # Clerk Authentication Setup Guide

-This guide explains how to configure Clerk authentication for the Vett mobile app with email, Google, and Apple sign-in options.
+This guide explains how to configure Clerk authentication for the Vett mobile app with email and Apple sign-in options.

 ## Prerequisites